-To qualify for Level 2 Physics students must have: PHYS1411 - Mechanics; PHYS1412 - Waves, Optics & Thermodynamics; PHYS1421 - Electricity & Magnetism; PHYS1422 - Modern Physics.
+To qualify for Level 2 Physics students must have: PHYS1411 - Mechanics; PHYS1412 - Waves, Optics & Thermodynamics; PHYS1421 - Electricity & Magnetism; PHYS1422 - Modern Physics; ELET1400 (except Material Science major); Electronics major needs ELET1405.

 A double major in the Physics Department must have Electronics as one of the majors.